cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

     a single pooler, or clusters with several poolers, that is, one per application.

 !!!
 Important
-    When the operator is upgraded, the pooler pods will start a rolling upgrade, as the instance manager in the pooler pods needs to be upgraded.
+    When the operator is upgraded, the pooler pods will undergo a rolling upgrade.
+This is necessary to ensure that the instance manager within the pooler pods is also upgraded.

 ## Security